Calculate KV cache capacity, trace paged block allocation, and separate memory packing from prefix reuse and scheduling tradeoffs.

 28 KV heads on TP=3: budget 8 local heads (conservative replicated-state budget)

-You now understand why memory capacity can cap serving throughput, and how PagedAttention turns fragmented KV allocation into a compact block pool.
+31 KV heads on TP=4: budget 1 local heads (conservative replicated-state budget)The memory-capacity story is complete: PagedAttention turns fragmented KV allocation into a compact block pool, which can raise serving throughput when memory is the cap.
 The next step is to reuse cache work across compatible requests.
-In Prefix Caching and Prompt Caching, you will see how repeated policy text, tool schemas, and shared instructions can avoid repeated prefill work without bypassing isolation rules.
+In Prefix Caching and Prompt Caching, you'll see how repeated policy text, tool schemas, and shared instructions can avoid repeated prefill work without bypassing isolation rules.

 Efficient Memory Management for Large Language Model Serving with PagedAttention.